unoplatform/uno/doc/articles/guides/raspberry-pi/raspberry-pi-intro.md

 ## Prerequisites

-For this series of guides you'll need various peices of hardware and an Azure Account;
+For this series of guides, you'll need various pieces of hardware and an Azure Account;

 - Raspberry Pi 3b+ and above (I'll be using a [4Gb Pi 4](https://shop.pimoroni.com/products/raspberry-pi-4?variant=29157087445075))
 - [Raspberry Pi Power Supply](https://shop.pimoroni.com/products/universal-usb-c-power-supply-5-1v-3a)